Deconfounded Lifelong Learning for Autonomous Driving via Dynamic Knowledge Spaces: Method

 \subsection{Multi-modal Perception Backbone}

-The front end of the network utilizes Transfuser++~\cite{jaeger2023hidden, Zimmerlin2024ArXiv}, which boasts state-of-the-art performance, as the base extractor.
-It first processes RGB image sequences and LiDAR point clouds independently using RegNetY~\cite{radosavovic2020designing} to obtain multi-sacale features.
+The front end of the network utilizes Transfuser++~\cite{jaeger2023hidden, Zimmerlin2024ArXiv} as the base extractor, leveraging its simplicity and modular extensibility.
+It first processes RGB image sequences and LiDAR point clouds independently using RegNetY~\cite{radosavovic2020designing} to obtain multi-scale features.
 Subsequently, cross-modal cues are fused via a multi-scale cross-attention mechanism, projecting them to generate high-dimension Bird's Eye View (BEV) feature maps $F^{bev} \in \mathbb{R}^{8 \times 8 \times 256}$.

 We also introduce auxiliary learning tasks (BEV semantic segmentation and detection) to enrich the BEV representations with clear geometric and semantic boundaries.
 These geometrically constrained BEV features are then transformed and concatenated with the ego-vehicle's current velocity feature and target point feature.
 Finally, a transformer decoder equipped with 11 learnable queries pools these panoramic features into a highly compact fused scene representation vector $F^{fused} \in \mathbb{R}^{11 \times 256}$.